TL;DR

 Developers often run local servers, containers, and experimental code.
 Little Snitch allows them to define rules based on ports (e.g., allow traffic on port 8080 only for this process) and profiles.
 The ability to see exactly what API calls an app is making via the Network Monitor is also a debugging superpower.
 The cost is negligible compared to the productivity and insight gained.

 For a student protecting a laptop on a campus network, budget is key.
-LuLu provides robust protection against spyware and ensures that downloaded apps aren't leaking data, all for free.
+LuLu provides solid protection against spyware and ensures that downloaded apps aren't leaking data, all for free.
 The VirusTotal integration is particularly helpful for checking 'grey market' software or tools downloaded for coursework, ensuring the system stays clean without a subscription fee.

 This user moves between trusted home networks, secure co-working spaces, and risky airport Wi-Fi.
 Little Snitch's 'Automatic Profile Switching' is essential here.
 It can automatically tighten the firewall rules when connected to 'Public Wi-Fi', blocking all non-essential background traffic and file sharing, then relax them when back at the 'Home Office'.
 LuLu cannot do this automatically.